git cherry-pick | Learn to Cherry Pick Commits in Git

 Looks good.
 Now, let's assume that while working on our feature branch, an important bug fix was made inside the cherry-picking.ext file within the master branch.

 Let us also assume we can't safely continue work on our feature branch without first applying the bug fix to the feature branch.
+We’ll need to git cherry-pick master.
 This should be a breeze with cherry-pick, so let's try it out!

 To simulate our bug fix, let's do the following: